 But to truly appreciate Banff in summer, we recommend exploring with a local guide.
-Not only will you learn more about the region you’re visiting, but you’ll get the chance to enjoy a few extra-special experiences — from trekking to a remote teahouse in the mountains and visiting an abandoned mining town, to riding across the Athabasca Glacier onboard a massive Ice Explorer.
+Not only will you learn more about the region you’re visiting, but you’ll get the chance to enjoy a few extra-special experiences – from trekking to a remote teahouse in the mountains, to visiting an abandoned mining town, to riding across the Athabasca Glacier onboard a massive Ice Explorer vehicle.

-- Journey to natural wonders including Bow Falls, Lake Louise, Moraine Lake and Crowfoot Glacier
+- Journey to natural wonders including Bow Falls, Lake Louise, Moraine Lake and the Athabasca Glacier

 - Learn about local wildlife, geology and the history of past explorers

-- Tours range in duration from a short three-hour trip to a two-day interpretive drive from Banff to Vancouver
+- Tours range in duration from a short three-hour trip of Banff’s highlights to a two-day interpretive drive from Banff to Vancouver

 - Smaller buses and regular stops mean everyone will have a chance to ask the guide questions while capturing gorgeous photos of the Rockies

-- We spot wildlife on many of our tours and supply binoculars to make sure you get a closer look
+- We spot wildlife on many of our tours and our large viewing windows help make sure you get a closer look

 - Children aged 5 and under are free on most of our tours